Is becoming a videographer right for me?

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Videographer

-Getting an internship or an apprenticeship is recommended.
-An apprenticeship is where individuals will work with a professional videographer, and will follow him/her around and watch daily tasks before being allowed to assist with any equipment or software.
-An internship is different, in that it usually takes place during the junior or senior years of university and is usually worth a few course credits.
-A videography internship is much more hands-on and one will be an unpaid assistant on set or in a studio.
+Getting an internship is recommended, which is typically done during the junior or senior years of university and can take the place of a few course credits.
+A videography internship is very hands-on and students will be an unpaid assistant on set or in a studio.
 Many large corporations hire interns into full-time positions upon graduation.